nagamaiah/AI-Notes/prompt-engineering/README.md

 ---

 ## Introduction
-Prompt engineering is the art and science of crafting inputs (prompts) to guide AI models toward desired outputs.
-It is essential for maximizing the effectiveness of large language models (LLMs).
+- Prompt engineering is the art and science of crafting inputs (prompts) to guide AI models toward desired outputs.
+- It is essential for maximizing the effectiveness of large language models (LLMs).
+- Prompt is detailed set of guidelines given to an LLM to do a task

 ---